enes-tasbasi/scitech-strapi-api/README.md

-# Strapi application

-A quick description of your strapi application
+# Strapi CMS api for SciTech Robotics club at George Mason